sbonab/CarND-Behavioral-Cloning/README.md

 This architecture has 5 convolutional and 4 fully connected layers.
 Summary of the model:
 ![alt text][image2]

 I have two layers of preprocessing.
-First one converts image values to a value between [-1 1].
-The second one crops the upper and lower stripes of the image since these areas are representing the extra elements such as trees, rocks, and car's hood.
+The first one converts image values to a value between [-1 1].
+The second one crops the upper and lower stripes of the image since these areas are representing the extra elements such as trees, rocks, and the car's hood.

 #### 5. Training Process